fearless359/simpleinvoices/library/blackbirdjs/readme.txt

 Adding Blackbird to your page:

    1. Include blackbird.js in your page.
-   2. Inlcude blackbird.css in your page.
+   2. Include blackbird.css in your page.

 Your HTML source should look similar to the following code: